Haworthia emelyae var. major (G.G.Sm.) M.B.Bayer

 Haworthia magnifica var. major, Haworthia wimii, Haworthia schuldtiana var. major, Haworthia maraisii var. major

 Haworthia emelyae var. major is a small, stemless succulent that usually forms a solitary rosette of leaves with a textured surface.
-The rosette grows up to up to 3.2 inches (8 cm) across, with textured leaf surface and lovely symmetry.
-Although in this variety the leaf tubercles are armed with a spine, the general form of the plants is that of Haworthia emelyae.
-The leaves are dark, rough-surfaced, with a triangular flat topped, translucent area, with small, white, spiny, crystalline tubercles that converge into lines running to the point.
-The leaves turn almost red in winter.
-Flowers are small, white with green veins, borne on a up to 12 inches (30 cm) tall inflorescence.
+The rosette grows up to up to 3.2 inches (8 cm) in diameter.
+Leaves are dark green, rough-surfaced, with a triangular flat-topped, translucent area, with small, white, spiny, crystalline tubercles that converge into lines running to the point.
+They turn almost red in winter.
+Flowers are small, white with green veins, and appear on an up to 12 inches (30 cm) tall inflorescence.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).